 ATTENTION / DISCLAIMER:

-The story of this game is quite complicated.
-We still don't know the truth and we may
+But while the story of this game is complicated, and we still don't know the full

-never get it.
-However, one thing is certain, what we have today is a homebrew game.
+truth, the one thing that is certain is that what we have today is a homebrew game.

 Carib No Zaiho, the actual original prototype game, was a puzzle game designed in